justin-napolitano/curate-an-edc-pouch/index.md

 title: "curate-an-edc-pouch"
 repo: "justin-napolitano/curate-an-edc-pouch"
 githubUrl: "https://github.com/justin-napolitano/curate-an-edc-pouch"
-generatedAt: "2025-11-23T08:32:00.191179Z"
+generatedAt: "2025-11-23T08:47:53.654791Z"
 source: "github-auto"
 ---

-# Curate an EDC Pouch: A Technical Reference
+# Curate an EDC Pouch: Technical Overview and Rationale

 ## Motivation

-The project addresses a common organizational problem: the random accumulation of tools and supplies scattered across different bags and locations.
-The objective is to consolidate these items into a single, portable pouch that can be carried consistently.
-This approach reduces friction in daily tasks by ensuring essential tools are always accessible.
+The project addresses the practical problem of carrying a set of essential tools in a way that minimizes friction in daily tasks.
+The author observed a disorganized collection of tools and pouches, which led to inefficiency and inconvenience.
+The solution is to curate a single, compact, and modular pouch that can be carried in multiple types of bags and serve as a base kit for various scenarios.

 ## Problem Statement

-Without a dedicated kit, tools are often misplaced or forgotten, leading to inefficiency and inconvenience.
-A well-curated EDC pouch mitigates this by providing a reliable, repeatable solution for carrying necessary items.
+Everyday Carry (EDC) kits often suffer from being either too bulky or insufficiently thought out in terms of utility.
+The challenge is to balance size, weight, and functionality while ensuring the kit can adapt to different contexts.
+Additionally, the kit should be justified by actual use cases rather than aspirational needs.

-## Project Overview
+## Project Construction

-The repository documents the selection, justification, and organization of items within an EDC pouch.
-It is not a software project but rather a knowledge base and audit of physical supplies.

-## Implementation Details
+The project is documented primarily through Markdown files and images.
+The core documentation (`index.md`) outlines the guiding principles, supply audit, and justification for each item included in the pouch.
+Visual assets provide context and support for the choices made.

+### Guiding Principles

+- Tools must reduce friction in everyday life.
+- The pouch must be small enough to fit inside all bags used regularly.
+- The toolset should be modular to allow expansion or adaptation.

-### Supply List
+### Supply Audit

-The pouch includes:
+The supply list is grounded in available resources rather than new acquisitions.
+It includes:

-1. A nylon pouch previously used for trauma supplies
+1. A nylon pouch (repurposed from a trauma kit)
-2. Swiss Army Knife (Tinker model) with multiple blades and a can opener
+2. Swiss Army knife (with multiple blades and tools)
 3. 4-inch crescent wrench
 4. Clorox wipes
 5. Cash